TestQuality Blog

 NoSuchFrameException

-iframe is a HTML web page inside another HTML web page.
-In order to work with the Web Elements on any iframe, we have to first switch to the iframe in Selenium and then locate the respective web elements inside the iframe.
-NoSuchFrameException WebDriver Exception occurs, when the driver in the Selenium Program code is unable to find the frame on the web page to switch. i.e. when the driver is switching to an invalid or non-existing iframe.
+iframe is an HTML web page inside another HTML web page.
+To work with the Web Elements on any iframe, we have to first switch to the iframe in Selenium and then locate the respective web elements inside the iframe.
+NoSuchFrameException WebDriver Exception occurs when the driver in the Selenium Program code is unable to find the frame on the web page to switch. i.e. when the driver is switching to an invalid or non-existing iframe.

 Click here to understand NoSuchFrameException in a detailed and practical manner.